 - Try text-to-speech tools to listen to the full article if you cannot see it

-Paywalls may work slightly different on different newspaper sites, so you may try to use a number of methods to get past those.
+Paywalls may work slightly differently on different newspaper sites, so you may try to use a number of methods to get past those.
 I’ve tested the above methods on NewYork Times, WSJ, Washington Post, Business Insider and Financial Times paywall and it worked in most cases.

 Finally, all the methods above only work for one-time reading.
 If you love your newspaper and read it every day, go ahead and support it by subscribing.
 I truly believe that personal payments help support independent journalism, so it is a good cause.